Yuguo-Wang/650-demo1/README.md

 ##### Equal size

 There should be no difference between first fit and best fit for equal_size.
 Since all blocks are in equal size, the best fit should also be the first fit.
-Because all free spaces are in same size, the first block in the linked list will be enough for the requested space, we do not need to search through the whole linked list, therefore, the time for equal_size is quite short.
+Because all free spaces are in same size, the first block in the linked list will be enough for the requested space, we do not need to search through the whole linked list, therefore, the time for equal_size is quite short, and it takes similar time between first fit and best fit, because it's much more easier to find the block in same blockSize.

 ##### Fragmentation is better for best fit